Don't Scare the Hare

 In the show, contestants must compete in a series of challenges to win £15,000 of prize money; failure to complete questions and physical challenges risks "scaring" a giant robotic hare.
 The programme has been described by its host as "fantasy based toddler telly with an adult twist".
 It was the first show to be made at Dock10, MediaCityUK.

-The programme ceased operations for good on 22 October 2011.

 Background

 The show was piloted at BBC Television Centre in September 2009, with Jason Bradbury as host and Barry Davies providing a live voiceover.

 The format underwent further development.
 In November 2010, the Manchester Evening News reported that television production company Endemol was producing a new game show for Saturday evenings at the area's new dock10 studios.
 In December, The Guardian reported that a giant robotic hare had been seen at the complex in Salford.
 Jason Bradbury was named as host in January 2011, while some newspapers identified comedian Miranda Hart as the show's narrator.
 However, the role went to Sue Perkins.

 Announcing Don't Scare the Hare, BBC Entertainment's executive editor Alan Tyler said the show "cleverly captures the spirit and fun of interactive family video games that has been sweeping the nation. [...]
-We're excited about bringing this experimental new format to early Saturday evenings on BBC One", while Nick Mather, head of entertainment at Endemol called the show "an innovative new format and said he was "highly excited to be making this large scale studio show for BBC One."
+We're excited about bringing this experimental new format to early Saturday evenings on BBC One", while Nick Mather, head of entertainment at Endemol called the show "an innovative new format" and said he was "highly excited to be making this large scale studio show for BBC One."